 it is as if the DCLG, with the terms between the dashes – is indicating typical components of a cladding system.
 There is the insulation product, then there are the filler materials, and then there are any other components that it may happen to have.

-Again, in the first bullet point:
+In the first bullet point:

-This, frankly, is far-fetched.
 A typical definition of cladding is given in the Designing Buildings Wiki, which is maintained by well qualified construction professionals: 1

 The term 'cladding' refers to components that are attached to the primary structure of a building to form non-structural, external surfaces.